126,700,000 hectares (1,267,000 sq. km.) (489,191 sq. mi.)

-Saharan cheetah, Niger giraffe, golden jackal, African elephant, Addax antelope
+cheetah, West African giraffe, golden jackal, elephant, Addax antelope

 Commercially, Niger has a weak transportation system with few paved roads and no railways.
 The Niger River is also unnavigable because it is too shallow for boats the majority of the year.
-Niger’s economy is based on some of the world’s largest uranium deposits — making up 72% of its exports — as well as livestock and crops, such as pearl millet and cassava.
+Niger’s economy is based on some of the world’s largest uranium deposits — making up as much as 70 percent of its exports — as well as livestock and crops, such as pearl millet and cassava.

-Niger is home to some of the rarest desert species on earth, including the addax antelope, of which there are fewer than 300 left in the wild.
-Despite surviving in terrain that receives less than 5 inches of annual rainfall, wildlife is now threatened due to habitat reduction from oil exploration as well as continued poaching.
+Niger is home to some of the rarest desert species on earth, including the critically endangered addax antelope, of which there are fewer than 100 left in the wild.
+Despite surviving in terrain that receives less than 5 inches of annual rainfall, wildlife is now threatened due to habitat reduction from unsustainable development as well as continued poaching.

 Become a member

 Join African Wildlife Foundation as a member for just $25.
 Your partnership is vital to our mission to protect Africa’s most precious - and imperiled - creatures.

 Spread the word